 – – –

-Lordan is a former assistant international editor of Catholic News Service.
+Lordan, who reads to her two young children, is a former assistant international editor for Catholic News Service.

 This material may not be published, broadcast, rewritten or otherwise distributed.

 CNS – 3211 Fourth St NE – Washington DC 20017 – 202.541.3250